banner-brands.png

 PCI DSS in fintech

-The PCI DSS (Payment Card Industry Data Security Standard) was formed in the year 2004 by American Express, Discover Financial Services, MasterCard, Visa, and JCB international.
+The PCI DSS (Payment Card Industry Data Security Standard) was formed in the year 2004 by American Express, Discover Financial Services, MasterCard, Visa, and JCB International.
 The objective of these guidelines is to ensure certain compliance norms.
 The key is to ensure that credit and debit card transactions are secured against theft and fraud.

 Even though PCI DSS does not have the legal authority to compel the compliance aspect, it has become a necessity for any business that processes card transactions.
 The obvious inference from the above is that fintech, which is a culmination of finance and technology, will have a lot to do with being PCI DSS compliant.